patmorin/patmorin.github.io/problems/gridobstacle.md

 </div>

 <div class="proof" markdown="1">
-  Give a planar graph $G$, place Steiner vertices into each of its non-triangular faces and triangulate so that every newly introduced edge is incident to at least one Steiner vertex.
+  Given a planar graph $G$, place Steiner vertices into each of its non-triangular faces and triangulate so that every newly introduced edge is incident to at least one Steiner vertex.
 If we can find a non-blocking grid obstacle representation of this triangulation, then removing the Steiner vertices gives a non-blocking grid obstacle representation of $G$.
 </div>

 # 2-Trees